 One thing to note is that Plymouth Rocks lay eggs very well at the beginning.
 But around their third year, their productivity starts to decline.
 On the flip side, even if their productivity slows down, Plymouth Rock hens are known to lay eggs even when they are as old as 10 years of age.
 Want an increased egg production and better chicken behavior?
 Consider investing in a chicken coop bedding for best results.

-When it comes to temperament, Plymouth Rocks are known for being mellow.
+When it comes to temperament, Plymouth Rocks chickens are known for being mellow.
 They don’t have a bad attitude so they wont pick on or bully other chickens.
 They can get along well with everyone.
 Owners of this breed often say that they Plymouth Rocks are docile, calm, and sweet, even the roosters.

 Plymouth Rocks are curious.
 They will often check their environment.
 If you have treats with you, they will definitely follow you around.
 They also prefer to free range.
 And they can tolerate confinement very well, even in narrow spaces.